nlavee/MenusScraper/README.md

 sudo apt-get install poppler-utils
 ```

+###On virualenv
+Due to problem with namespace (which include whitespace for me), I have to edit some scripts so that virtualenv and pip3 would run.
+The problem can be found here: [https://github.com/pypa/virtualenv/issues/53](https://github.com/pypa/virtualenv/issues/53).

 ##CONTRIBUTORS
 This project is currently being developed by:
 Anh Vu Nguyen - @nlavee - anhvu.nguyenlam@gmail.com